Chick-fil-A Logo

 Chick-fil-A Logo History

 The fast food restaurant chain has gone through a string of renaming: first, it was Dwarf Grill, then it was called Dwarf House, and finally, it got its current name, Chick-fil-A. It originated in 1967, which is considered the official year the company started.
-But in reality, the restaurants’ roots go back much farther than that.
+But in reality, the restaurant’s roots go much further than that.

-After being in business for about 15 years (since 1946), Truett Cathy discovered a deep fryer that could cook a chicken sandwich in the same amount of time as a hamburger.
+After being in business for about 15 years (since 1946), Truett Cathy discovered a deep fryer that could cook a chicken sandwich at the same time as a hamburger.
 He emphasized his first slogan, trademarked the name, and developed a chicken-based flagship menu.
 All of these events date back to 1961.

 The first branch of a Chick-fil-A fast food outlet appeared in 1967 in Greenbriar Mall, located in suburban Atlanta.
-In 2008, the company eliminated trans fats altogether.
+In 2008, the company eliminated trans fats.
 And in 2015, it established its three-story, 460-square-foot restaurant in Manhattan, which has become the largest Chick-fil-A center in the United States.

-The restaurant chain’s corporate ethics are rooted in deep Christian beliefs – particularly Baptist beliefs.
-That’s why the eateries are closed on Sundays, as well as Christmas and Thanksgiving.
+The restaurant chain’s corporate ethics are rooted in deep Christian beliefs—particularly Baptist beliefs.
+The eateries are closed on Sundays, Christmas, and Thanksgiving.
 During Lent, Chick-fil-A offers fish sandwiches instead of chicken meat.

 In all that time, the company has only twice violated its ban and opened on a weekend day.
 The first time was to feed passengers at Hartsfield-Jackson International Airport who were in a difficult situation due to a power outage in Atlanta.
 The second time was when it was needed for the birthday party of a 14-year-old with autism and cerebral palsy in Mobile, Alabama.

-The chicken, which is still used in the logo, used to be the restaurant’s mascot.
+The chicken, still used in the logo, was the restaurant’s mascot.
 Her name was Doodles.
-Throughout the chain’s history, the corporate emblem has always featured this image, although the anthropomorphic mascot is now a cow.
-Chick-fil-A has a total of seven logo variations.
+The corporate emblem has always featured this image throughout the chain’s history, although the anthropomorphic mascot is now a cow.
+Chick-fil-A has seven logo variations.

 What is Chick-fil-A?